kjbartel/efbulkinsert/README.md

-# efbulkinsert
+# Entity Framework Bulk Insert

-Entity Framework Bulk Insert
+Fork of the EntityFramework.BulkInsert project from https://efbulkinsert.codeplex.com/